distributed-text-services/specifications/Collection-API.md

 - (Optional) `member` contains members of the collection
 - (Optional) `dts:dublincore` contains Dublin Core Terms metadata
 - (Optional) `dts:extensions` contains any supplementary information provided by other ontologies/domains
-- (Optional) `dts:references` contains links to the Navigation API route for the object (TODO: mandatory in children of `member` ?)
+- (Optional) `dts:references` contains links to the Navigation API route for the object (TODO: mandatory in children of `member`?)
 - (Optional) `dts:passage` contains a link to the Passage API for the object
-- (Optional) `dts:download` contains a link or a list of links to a downloadable format of the object (*This may change in the future*)
+- (Optional) `dts:download` contains a link or a list of links to a downloadable format of the object (TODO: decide on link or map of type:URL)

 ### Note on Internationalization